elyanah-aco/elyanah-aco.github.io/about/index.md

 Welcome to my website!
 I'm **Elyanah Aco** from the Philippines.

-I started this website because:
-* I wanted to document my tech journey, plus other musings in life,
-* I dislike doing so in social media (tried Twitter for this, did not enjoy), and
-* having your own website sounded quite professional to me.
+I started this website because I wanted to document my own journey through tech without the constraints of social media and still learn some frontend stuff while doing so.

-That being said, the code for this website is forked from LJ Miranda's own blog [here](https://ljvmiranda921.github.io/) with his permission.
+Most of the code for this website is forked from LJ Miranda's own blog [here](https://ljvmiranda921.github.io/) with his permission.
 Do check him out if you're interested in NLP architecture and machine learning research and development.